-We do not provide the original posters for viewing as these are kept in a controlled and secured environment for long-term preservation and it is necessary to minimise handling and movements of these records.
+We do not provide the original records for viewing as these are kept in a controlled and secured environment for long-term preservation and it is necessary to minimise handling and movements of these records.

 HOW DO I REQUEST FOR COPIES OF RECORDS?